 Q: How will traffic and parking be affected?

-A broad and open pedestrian tunnel will successfully integrate the two properties into one wholistic 22-acre campus, enabling smooth, safe, and seamless pedestrian flow beneath busy Lincoln Avenue, with the added benefit of reinforcing positive neighbor relations with reduced foot and vehicle traffic on neighborhood streets.
+A broad and open pedestrian tunnel will successfully integrate the two properties into one holistic 22-acre campus, enabling smooth, safe, and seamless pedestrian flow beneath busy Lincoln Avenue, with the added benefit of reinforcing positive neighbor relations with reduced foot and vehicle traffic on neighborhood streets.
 An at-grade crossing option (crosswalk) has also been studied as an alternative.

 Q: How will this project impact safety during pick-up and drop-off?